Big-Onche/LoRAW/README.md

-# LoRAW
+# LoRAW UI
-Low Rank Adaptation for Waveforms
+Low Rank Adaptation for Waveforms with auto-installer and GUI to set up LoRA training.

-Designed to be used with Stable Audio Tools

 Highly experimental still